firebase/firebase-android-sdk/README.md

   * Download the resulting `google-services.json` file and put it in the root of your checkout.

-For now, you have to disable security rule enforcement for the Realtime Database, Cloud Firestore, and Cloud Storage in your test project (if running the integration tests for any of those).
-Re-enable your security rules after your test run.

 #### Running Integration Tests

 Integration tests can be executed on the command line by running